reesebre82/SudokuSolver/README.md

 (this will be updated in the next iteration)

-All you have to do is input the correct characters in the initialState 2D array at the top of main.
-Compile and run.
+All you have to do is input the correct characters in the initialState 2D array at the top of main, compile and run.

-This program also requires c++11 or later.
+This program also requires c++11 or later.<br>
-Use this command to compile:
+Use this command to compile:<br>
 g++ -o main main.cpp SudokuState.cpp -std=c++11

-Use this command to run:
+Use this command to run:<br>
 ./main